Wilzzu/DCWheel/README.md

 - Add players manually or fetch from a Discord server/voice channel
 - Move players between teams
 - Post results to a Discord server
-- Change wheel settings such as the number of teams and spin speed
+- Change wheel settings such as the number of players per team and spin speed
 - User authentication

 ## Technologies Used